-The EuroSea consortium has set out to optimize, advance and innovate many aspects of the ocean observing value chain, from technologies to products and services, from governance to capacities and best practice sharing.
+The EuroSea consortium has set out to optimize, advance, and innovate many aspects of the ocean observing value chain, from technologies to products and services, from governance to capacities and best practices.
 Communications will be an important enabler in this work.
-A subset of the EuroSea steering committee has established a protocol to evaluate the effectiveness and long-term impacts of the EuroSea activities.
-This process will be led by Work Package 8 working closely with the consortium.
+A subset of the EuroSea Steering Committee established a protocol to evaluate the effectiveness and long-term impacts of the EuroSea activities.
+This process was pioneered by Work Package 8 leader working closely with the consortium.